mattwarren/mattwarren.github.io/_posts/2018-06-15-Tools for Exploring .NET Internals.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Besides how complex it is, the idea is to build better abstractions.
 Raw debugging at the low level is just usually too unproductive.
 That to me is the promise of ClrMD, that it lets us build specific extensions to extract quickly the right info</p>&mdash; Tomas Restrepo (@tomasrestrepo) <a href="https://twitter.com/tomasrestrepo/status/973924168365498370?ref_src=twsrc%5Etfw">March 14, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Fortunately Microsoft made the [ClrMD library available](http://mattwarren.org/2016/09/06/Analysing-.NET-Memory-Dumps-with-CLR-MD/) (a.k.a [Microsoft.Diagnostics.Runtime](https://www.nuget.org/packages/Microsoft.Diagnostics.Runtime)), so now anyone can write a tool that analyses **memory dumps** of .NET programs.
+Fortunately Microsoft made the [ClrMD library available]({{ base }}/2016/09/06/Analysing-.NET-Memory-Dumps-with-CLR-MD/) (a.k.a [Microsoft.Diagnostics.Runtime](https://www.nuget.org/packages/Microsoft.Diagnostics.Runtime)), so now anyone can write a tool that analyses **memory dumps** of .NET programs.
+You can find out even more info in the [official blog post](https://blogs.msdn.microsoft.com/dotnet/2013/05/01/net-crash-dump-and-live-process-inspection/) and I also recommend taking a look at [ClrMD.Extensions](https://github.com/JeffCyr/ClrMD.Extensions) that "*.. provide integration with LINPad and to make ClrMD even more easy to use*".

 I wanted to pull together a list of all the existing tools, so I enlisted [twitter to help](https://twitter.com/matthewwarren/status/973940550473797633). **Note to self**: careful what you tweet, the WinDBG Product Manager might read your tweets and [get a bit upset](https://twitter.com/aluhrs13/status/973948038380109824)!!